google/docsy/userguide/content/en/docs/Adding content/content.md

 ### Working with links

-Hugo and Blackfriday let you specify links using normal Markdown syntax, though remember that you need to specify links relative to your site's root URL, and that relative URLs are left unchanged by Hugo in your site's generated HTML.
+Hugo lets you specify links using normal Markdown syntax, though remember that you need to specify links relative to your site's root URL, and that relative URLs are left unchanged by Hugo in your site's generated HTML.

 Alternatively you can use Hugo's helper [`ref` and `relref` shortcodes](https://gohugo.io/content-management/cross-references/) for creating internal links that resolve to the correct URL.
 However, be aware this means your links will not appear as links at all if a user views your page outside your generated site, for example using the rendered Markdown feature in GitHub's web UI.